Nolelle/headphonemobileapp/README.md

 - **Flutter Localizations**: For language support
 - **URL Launcher**: For opening external links
 - **Path Provider**: For file system access

+## Platform-Specific Implementation

+### Android

+The app implements native Bluetooth functionality through `MethodChannel` to communicate with the Android Bluetooth APIs.
+It supports:

+- Classic Bluetooth audio (A2DP profile)
+- LE Audio (on Android 12+ devices)
+- Battery level monitoring via GATT services
+- Permission handling for Android 12+ Bluetooth permissions

+### iOS

+The app uses Flutter plugins to interface with iOS Bluetooth APIs, with standard CoreBluetooth and AVAudioSession handling.

 ## Contributing